mojtabagherian/TranSuite-Extended/README.md

 ==============
 -------------------

-TransFix provides more biologically accurate translations by selecting the authentic translation start site for a gene, “fixing” this location and using it to translate the gene transcripts and annotating the resulting CDS of the translations.
+TransFix provides more biologically accurate translations by selecting the authentic translation start site for a gene, "fixing" this location and using it to translate the gene transcripts and annotating the resulting CDS of the translations.
 We define the authentic translation start site as the site used to produce the full-length protein of the gene.
 In detail, TransFix firstly extracts the CDS co-ordinates of the transcripts from the transcriptome annotation and groups the transcripts according to their gene of origin.
-Then, TransFix selects the start codon of the longest annotated CDS in the gene as the representative translation start site and translates all of the transcripts in the gene from the “fixed” translation start site.
+Then, TransFix selects the start codon of the longest annotated CDS in the gene as the representative translation start site and translates all of the transcripts in the gene from the "fixed" translation start site.
 Finally, TransFix annotates the genomic co-ordinates of the resulting stop codons.
-In some cases, transcript isoforms do not contain the “fixed” translation start site due to an AS event or an alternative transcription start site.
+In some cases, transcript isoforms do not contain the "fixed" translation start site due to an AS event or an alternative transcription start site.
 To account for this, TransFix tracks those transcripts that are not translated during the first fix AUG/translation cycle and they are then processed through a second fix AUG/translation cycle to determine and annotate their valid translation start-sites.

 ### **Command and options** ###
 Command to run TransFix: